BernardoOL/Agendamento-Barbearia/README.md

 ---
 _**SOFTWARE DEVELOPMENT FOR SCHEDULING ON A BARBERSHOP**_
 ---
-I developed software for a barbershop made with 3 friends for the TCC of my technical school ETB(Technical School of Brasília - BR);\
+I developed software for a barbershop made with [George](https://github.com/gehhanna) and one more friend for the TCC of my technical school ETB(Technical School of Brasília - BR);\
 CRUD of clients and users;\
 Technologies used:
 * `Bootstrap`